nus-cs2113-AY2425S1/website/admin/programmingLanguages.md

 <span style="color:purple">**:fas-hard-hat: Preparation:**</span>

 We require you to use **Java 17** (the [Oracle version](https://www.oracle.com/java/technologies/downloads/#java17) or another alternative such as the OpenJDK version) for all course work.
-It is your duty to ensure the code you write (and executables you produce) are compatible with that version of Java. ==Any incompatibilities will be considered as bugs==.
+It is your responsibility to ensure the code you write (and executables you produce) are compatible with that version of Java. ==Any incompatibilities will be considered as bugs==.

 **If you have Java 8** (a particularly 'sticky' version of Java) in your computer, we recommend removing it, to prevent using it unintentionally.